ganelson/inform-evolution/proposals/0009-dialogue-sections.md

 The original draft of this proposal had a more complicated algorithm for determining the required speaker list, but it seems better for the author to have to write explicitly what's wanted in any case of possible doubt.

+### The fully recurring clause for a cue

+If a cue describes itself as `fully recurring`, then it is not only given the `recurring` property — just as if it had said `recurring` — but passes that property down to all of the lines and choices within it.

 ### Supplying properties as clauses for a cue